simonrose121/phd/_posts/2016-11-08-education-tools-summary.md

 ![Categories]({{ site.url }}{{ site.baseurl }}/assets/educationaltoolsdiagram.png)

-Additionally, several other interesting aspects can be drawn from these tools... which may or may not be the subject of future articles:
+Additionally, several other interesting aspects can be drawn from these tools... which may or may not be the subject of some future research:

 - Constructionism vs instructionism
 - Problem based learning, game based learning and design based learning.